bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 -   `Other`: Use this for other coordinate systems and specify further details in the `<datatype>CoordinateSystemDescription` field

-**If you feel like a specific coordinate system should be added to the list of restricted keywords for either MEG, EEG, or iEEG, please open a new issue on the
-[bids-standard/bids-specification GitHub repository](https://github.com/bids-standard/bids-specification/issues/new/choose).**
+**If you believe a specific coordinate system should be added to the list of restricted keywords for MEG, EEG, or iEEG, please open a new issue on the [bids-standard/bids-specification GitHub repository](https://github.com/bids-standard/bids-specification/issues/new/choose).**

 ## MEG Specific Coordinate Systems